twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/password-managers/1password.md

 {{- (onepasswordDetailsFields "$UUID").password.value }}
 ```

-Additional fields may be obtained with `onePasswordItemFields`; not all objects
+Additional fields may be obtained with `onepasswordItemFields`; not all objects
 in 1Password have item fields.
 This can be tested with:

 ```console